Scarvy/readwise-reader-api/README.md

-# An Unofficial JavaScript/TypeScript Client for the Readwise Reader API
+# An unofficial JavaScript/TypeScript client for the Readwise Reader API

 This client provides a convenient way to interact with the Readwise Reader API, suitable for both JavaScript and TypeScript applications.